 TONAL RELATIVITY: VISUALIZING MUSIC THEORY/SONIFYING COLOR THEORY

-Lines emanating from red above can be imagined originating from each of the twelve colors, connecting with all other colors to form sets of patterns (see INTERVALS for examples).
+Lines emanating from red above can be imagined originating from each of the twelve colors, connecting with all other colors to form sets of patterns.

 While any twelve different colors could be used to make visible the patterns inherent in musical scales and intervals, the use of twelve hues that form a gradient allows for a more literal correspondence between the colors and an equally-tempered 12-tone chromatic scale.

-When the Tonal Relativity project began in 2015, squares were used to indicate whole steps and half-squares (rectangles and triangles) to indicate half-steps (in both color and pitch).
-The 2020 version has taken on a circular shape that reveals additional information.
+When the Tonal Relativity project began in 2015, squares were used to indicate whole steps and triangles to indicate half-steps (in both color and pitch).
+The 2017 version took on the use of squares for whole steps and rectangles for half-steps.
+2020 version has taken on a circular shape, with 1" bands to indicate whole steps and 1/2" bands to indicate half steps.

 All of the pieces in the 2020 incarnation began as paintings in gouache on paper at a scale of ½ inch = ½ step in both color and pitch (one octave therefore equals 6”) and later digitally altered.